DevTimlas/CDC-BOT/README.md

-# Child Developenent Center Chatbot with Cliniko API for appointments
+# Child Developenent Centre Chatbot with Cliniko API for appointments